 Undoubtedly, organizations are in great need of tools that can help them better manage their constantly growing data and reduce process redundancies.

 A quick Google search about knowledge base software would give you millions of results.
 No need to be overwhelmed though, we got you covered!

-We went through tons of these knowledge base software tools and came up with our top picks for the best knowledge base software out there!
+We went through tons of these knowledge base software tools and came up with our top picks for the best knowledge base software:

 Bit is a new-age document collaboration and knowledge management tool that helps teams to collaborate, share, track and manage all company knowledge in one place.

 Multiple people can simultaneously collaborate on a Bit document in real-time, making it a great tool to create both internal as well as external knowledge bases.